Treescrub/ED-Explorer-Stats/README.md

 # ED Explorer Stats

-Simple scripts to parse player journals and display interesting exploring stats for the game Elite Dangerous
+A Python application to parse player journals and display interesting exploring stats for Elite Dangerous.

 Windows is the only currently supported platform.